The Theatre School > Conservatory > Undergraduate Conservatory > Sound Design

-Third-year students receive an introduction to music theory and history to begin a greater focus on sound composition.
-Students learn to create compositions using Midi, hardware and software samplers, and keyboards to allow them to create several pieces of composed music, score a theatrical script, and score part of a film.
+Third-year students delve deeper into the specifics of how to create emotional response from an audience and how to support storytelling.
+They receive an introduction to music theory to begin a greater focus on sound composition and learn to create compositions for theatre and film.
 Students learn to integrate design and composition skills to create larger and more complex designs.
-Students hone their skills with practical experience in our production program while exploring period style elements through a survey of art, architecture, fashion, and furniture.
 Students work closely with our entire production team and professional staff to design in our production season.

-In the final year, students complete a thorough study of studio practices for recording instruments, orchestras, and live events.
-Coursework covers mixing music tracks, mastering, and other methods of recording musicians.
-Students learn the complexities involved in creating and controlling sound design for musical theatre using wireless mics, mixing actors and orchestra mics, and monitors.
+In the final year, students complete a thorough study of advanced technologies for mixing music tracks, mastering, and other methods of recording musicians.
+Students learn the complexities involved in creating and delivering system sound design for musical theatre using wireless mics, mixing actors and orchestra mics, and fold-back systems.
 The final year is also a transition year, further developing students’ abilities and preparing students to enter the profession.
-Students prepare their professional portfolio and develop professional networks.
-Students design in our production season and have the option to complete a professional internship of their choosing.
+Students prepare their professional portfolio and develop professional networks in addition to creating their business branding, learn how to file taxes, and understand unions and contracts.
+Students design in our production season and have are required to complete a professional internship of their choosing.